Content

 Premature ejaculation is a sexual dysfunction that involves ejaculating, or coming, earlier than you or your partner would like during sexual activity.
 It can happen during penetrative sex, oral sex, or other forms of sexual contact.

 Like erectile dysfunction (ED) and other male sexual issues, PE is common.
-In fact, it’s considered the most common sexual disorder that affects men.
+In fact, it’s sometimes considered the most common sexual disorder in men.

-Precise definitions of premature ejaculation vary, but here’s the gold standard according to the Diagnostic and Statistical Manual of Mental Disorders (DSM-5): ejaculation that occurs within one minute following vaginal penetration, before the individual wishes, during all or almost all sexual activity.
+Precise definitions of premature ejaculation vary, but here’s how the Diagnostic and Statistical Manual of Mental Disorders (DSM-5) outlines it: Ejaculation that occurs within one minute following vaginal penetration, before the individual wishes, during all or almost all sexual activity.

 To qualify as PE, this issue needs to persist for at least six months, cause distress, and not have a clear nonsexual explanation, such as a mental disorder, medical condition, or medication that’s associated with changes in sexual function.